 This article has been compiled from three of the Circuit of Ireland Programmes from that year.
-There must have been a fourth one as I am missing the final results!
 The three programmes are from the private collection of Mervyn Johnston.
 Photos are by Esler Crawford.

 Circuit of Ireland 1973